This document briefly covers how to translate application using Weblate.

 User profile contains your preferences, name and email.
 Name and email are being used in Git commits, so keep this information accurate.

 In preferences, you can choose user interface language, languages which you prefer to translate (list of these will be offered to you on main page) and secondary languages, whose translations will be shown to you while translating.

 Each project can contain various subprojects.
 The reason for this structure is that all subprojects in a project are expected to have a lot in common.
 Whenever translation is made in single subproject, it is automatically propagated to others within same project (this is especially useful when translating more version of same project).

 On translate page, you are shown source string and edit area for translating.
 Should the translation be plural, multiple source strings and edit areas are shown, each described with label for plural form.

 Any special whitespace chars are underlined in red and indicated with grey symbols.
 Also more than one space is underlined in red to allow translator to keep formatting.

 There are various extra information which can be shown on this page.
 Most of them are coming from the project source code (like context, comments or where the message is being used).
 When you configure secondary languages in your preferences, translation to these languages will be shown.

 Bellow translation can be also shown suggestions from other users, which you can accept or delete.

 Translation context part allows you to see related information about current string.

-Each project can have assigned glossary for any language.
+Each project can have assigned dictionary for any language.
 This could be used for storing terminology for given project, so that translations are consistent.
 You can display terms from currently translated string in bottom tabs.